Farmers Markets & Produce Stands - Tri-Cities WA Guide

-Information about farmers' markets, local food and farm producers, and specialty food & beverage products packaged locally is provided for Tri-Cities WA (Kennewick, Pasco, Richland) and other nearby communities including Prosser, Moses Lake, Walla Walla, Yakima, and Pendleton (see List of Cities & Counties and Area Maps).
+Information on farmers' markets, local food and farm producers, and specialty food & beverage products packaged locally is provided for Tri-Cities WA and other nearby communities including Prosser, Moses Lake, Walla Walla, Yakima, and Pendleton.

 Farmers' Markets in the Tri-Cities Region

 Kennewick: Historic Kennewick Farmers Market (Facebook) - early June through late October.
-Hours are from 4:00 p.m. to 7:00 p.m. on Thursday in downtown Kennewick at Public Market, 10 E Bruneau Ave., Building C.
+Hours are from 4:00 p.m. to 7:00 p.m. on Thursday in downtown Kennewick at Public Market - Columbia River Warehouse, 10 E Bruneau Ave., Building C.

 Milton-Freewater: Milton-Freewater Farmers' Market (Facebook) - mid-May through mid-September.
 Hours are from 4:00 p.m. to 7:00 p.m. on Wednesday in Orchard Park, 1221 S. Main St.